onlinehub0808/-smart-contract-best-practices/src/01-Welcome.md

 # Ethereum Contract Security Techniques and Tips

-[The DAO](https://github.com/slockit/DAO), a crowdfunded investment contract that had substantial security flaws, highlights the importance of security and proper software engineering of blockchain-based contracts.
+The recent attack on [The DAO](https://github.com/slockit/DAO) highlights the importance of security and proper software engineering of blockchain-based contracts.
 This document outlines collected security tips and techniques for smart contract development.
 This material is provided as is - and may not reflect best practice.
 Pull requests are welcome.

 **Currently, this document is an early draft - and likely has substantial omissions or errors.
 This message will be removed in the future once a number of community members have reviewed this document.**